unyt-org/datex-core-js-legacy/docs/manual/03 Pointers.md

 ## Using effects

-With transform functions, value can be defined declaratively.
+With transform functions, values can be defined declaratively.
 Still, there are some scenarios where the actual pointer value change event must be handled with custom logic.
 For this scenario, the `effect()` function can be used.